TimGrt/Ansible-Best-Practices/docs/development/extending.md

 !!! warning "Key things to note"
     * The DOCUMENTATION section is required and used by the plugin.
 Note how the options here reflect exactly the options we specified in the csv_inventory.yaml file in the previous step.
     * The NAME should exactly match the name of the plugin everywhere else.
-    * For details on the imports and base classes/helpers.
-[Github ansible inventory python code](https://github.com/ansible/ansible/tree/devel/lib/ansible/inventory)
+    * For details on the imports and base classes/helpers take a look at the [python code in Github](https://github.com/ansible/ansible/tree/devel/lib/ansible/inventory){:target="_blank"}

 This file may be used as a minimal starting point, it includes a small example: